 College kids love Halloween.
 They can finally dress in a non Mom-censored costume.
 To help keep you in denial about what sexy professional they’re dressing up as, send a box of rated-G classics to balance things out.

-Halloween ideas (besides candy):
+Other ideas (besides candy):

 Black lights (or orange lightbulbs) to make their room spooky